slatlas/atlasdocs/Blends/Index.md

 ## Product Blend Groups

 Product Blend Groups organize related product blends together and define when those blend formulations are active.
+Each group represents a complete formulation (recipe) with a name, active date range, and associated component products.

 ### Accessing Product Blend Groups